torvalds/linux/Documentation/virt/kvm/devices/arm-vgic-v5.rst

       request the initialization of the VGIC, no additional parameter in kvm_device_attr.addr.
 Must be called after all VCPUs have been created.

+   KVM_DEV_ARM_VGIC_USERPSPACE_PPIs
+      request the mask of userspace-drivable PPIs.
+Only a subset of the PPIs can be directly driven from userspace with GICv5, and the returned mask informs userspace of which it is allowed to drive via KVM_IRQ_LINE.

+      Userspace must allocate and point to __u64[2] of data in kvm_device_attr.addr.
+When this call returns, the provided memory will be populated with the userspace PPI mask.
+The lower __u64 contains the mask for the lower 64 PPIS, with the remaining 64 being in the second __u64.

+      This is a read-only attribute, and cannot be set.
+Attempts to set it are rejected.

   Errors:

     =======  ========================================================